Scheduled MonumentsWalesCastle Tump

 What is Castle Tump?

-Castle Tump is a motte situated near Radnorshire in Wales, representing a form of medieval defensive earthwork characteristic of the Norman period in Wales.
+Castle Tump is a motte situated in Radnorshire, Wales, representing a form of early medieval defensive earthwork characteristic of the Norman period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD135.

 What period does Castle Tump date from?

 Castle Tump dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castle Tump?